Differential Brauer Monoids: Brauer Monoids

 As a consequence of Theorem \ref{monoidkernel}, we know that, modulo the matrix differential Brauer monoid, the differential Brauer monoid and the Brauer monoid coincide, so that in particular (as noted in the following corollary) if the matrix differential Brauer monoid is trivial the differential Brauer monoid and the Brauer monoid coincide.
 In this sense, the matrix differential Brauer monoid captures the additional structure of the differential case.

 \begin{corollary} If $MBM^\text{diff}(R)=1$ then $BM^\text{diff}(R) =BM(R)$. \end{corollary}

 It is also true that if the Brauer monoid of $R$ is trivial then the differential Brauer monoid of $R$ coincides with the matrix differential Brauer monoid of $R$.
-This is not quite a corollary of the statement of Theorem \ref{monoidkernel}, but follows from the same techniques used in its proof:
+Since as noted above, the triviality of a quotient of a monoid by a submonoid does not imply that the monoid and submonoid are equal, this is not quite a corollary of the statement of Theorem \ref{monoidkernel}, but it follows from the same techniques used in its proof:

 \begin{corollary} If $BM(R)=1$ then $MBM^\text{diff}(R)=BM^\text{diff}(R)$ \end{corollary}